Whoever believes in me, as the Scripture has said, streams of living water will flow from within him (John 7:38).

-I live about one mile—as the crow flies—from the beach.
+I live about one mile, as the crow flies, from the beach.
 The Intracoastal Waterway separates the mainland from the barrier island beaches, which means I must go over a bridge to get there.
 I love riding my bicycle to the beach.
-Fortunately, I can reach the top of the closest bridge in twelve minutes—yes, I’ve timed it.
+I can reach the top of the closest bridge in twelve minutes, yes, I've timed it.
 The vantage point at the top of that high span bridge is spectacular.
 (I live in Paradise!)
-From there it takes about another five minutes to reach the beach.
+From there it takes about another seven minutes to reach the beach.

 This past weekend I biked to the beach.
 As usual, I stopped at the top of the bridge to take in the view of the waterway and ocean, to rest and drink some water, and pray.
 (The top of the bridge is the closest thing to a mountaintop in south Florida!)
 It was a beautiful sunny day.
-Dozens of boats cruised up and down the Intracoastal Waterway, while hundreds of people were swimming.
-I wondered why people would choose to swim in brown, murky, gasoline-polluted water, when just a few blocks east they could be swimming in clear, sapphire-colored ocean water.
+Dozens of boats cruised up and down the Intracoastal Waterway, and hundreds of people were swimming.
+I wondered, though, why they would choose to swim in brown, murky, gasoline-polluted water, when just a few more blocks east they could be swimming in clear, sapphire-colored ocean water.

-Isn’t this a picture of our lives—how we’re prone to choose the dark, murkiness of sin, over the living water that Jesus offers?
+I thought, isn't this a picture of our lives, how we're often prone to choose the dark, murkiness of sin, over the living water that Jesus offers us?

-It was during the water pouring ceremony that Jesus stood up and cried out, “Whoever believes in me, as the Scripture has said, streams of living water will flow from within him” (John 7:38).
+It was during this very water pouring ceremony that Jesus stood up and cried out, "Whoever believes in me, as the Scripture has said, streams of living water will flow from within him" (John 7:38).

-“As the Scripture has said, streams of living water will flow.”
-By this, Jesus was referring to the Hebrew Scriptures and the words of the prophets.
-So where do we find references to "living water"—what Older Testament passages did he have in mind?
-(This is an important question to consider concerning all of Jesus’ life and words.)
+Jesus was referring to the Hebrew Scriptures and the words of the prophets when he said, "streams of living water will flow."
+Where do we find references to "living water" in the Old Testament; what passages did he have in mind?
+(This is an important question to ask ourselves concerning all of Jesus' life and words.)
+Consider the following:

 But my people have exchanged their Glory